-After the visit we could of course taste the great whisky.
+After the visit, we could, of course, taste the great whiskey.
 And it was still morning!
 There has to be a first time for everything.
-It was only after tasting the whisky that I noticed that David was wearing jeans today instead of his kilt.
-So I concluded that whisky sharpens your senses.
+It was only after tasting the whiskey that I noticed that David was wearing jeans today instead of his kilt.
+So I concluded that whiskey sharpens your senses.

-Later in the afternoon we enjoyed a nice Cullen Skink (typical Scottish fish soup) at the Glenfiddich whisky distillery and walked up to the ruins of Balvennie castle.
+Later in the afternoon we enjoyed a nice Cullen Skink (typical Scottish fish soup) at the Glenfiddich whiskey distillery and walked up to the ruins of Balvennie Castle.

 DAY 3: The Glenlivet – The Whisky Castle – Royal Lochnagar – Edinburgh